Help your workforce build emergency savings

 - Remind workers periodically about the availability of splitting paychecks and the benefits.

 - Let workers precommit to save, by directing a part of an upcoming raise or bonus to a savings account.

-Incentives and motivation
+2. Offering incentives and motivation

 Create a reward system that reflects your workplace culture.
-Even informal rewards and recognition can be as effective as financial incentives and prizes.
+Even informal rewards and recognition can be as effective as financial incentives and prizes:

 - Set up a program that encourages participation, like having a buddy system to help people sign up to save, or having a contest among work groups.

 - Contributing matched savings amounts or a bonus for opening an account can help reinforce the motivation to save.

 While you're talking about saving, incorporate five principles that make financial education effective, according to practitioners: